RattletraPM/ards-firmwaretool/README.md

 ### How to flash a firmware to an ARDS

-Keep in mind that you need another Action Replay of your same model or a flashcart if you want to restore your ARDS/EZ/Media Edition to its previous condition after you've installed an NTRBoot compatible firmware!
+Keep in mind that you need another Action Replay of your same model or a flashcart if you want to restore your ARDS/EZ/Media Edition to its previous condition after you've installed a NTRBoot compatible firmware!
 (See the "How to restore an ARDS" section for more info)

 * Action Replay DS / EZ